 Heat the oven to 400°F (200°C).
 Line a baking sheet with a piece of parchment paper.

 Melt the remaining 5 tablespoons (75 grams) of butter in a small pan and set aside.

 Sprinkle flour lightly over the towel.
-Place the dough in the middle of the towel and roll it out several times in both directions with a rolling pin until it’s about 10 by 13 inches.
+Place the dough in the middle of the towel and roll it out several times in both directions with a rolling pin until it’s about 10-by-13-inches (25-by-33-cm).
 Then ball your hands to loose fists, put them under the rolled-out dough, and gently start stretching out the dough using the back of your hands.
 Alternate with pulling on the dough gently with your fingers to continue stretching the dough.
 This takes patience and some confidence.
 You don’t want the dough to rip, but you do need to stretch out the dough with some assertiveness.
 If it does rip, press the dough together again around the rip.

 Brush the dough evenly all over with some of the melted butter.
 On the right side of the rectangle, distribute the toasted, lightly sweetened bread crumbs from top to bottom over one-quarter of the dough, leaving 1 ¼-inch border at the edges on the top, bottom, and right.

 Drain off any juices that have accumulated at the bottom of the bowl of apples and raisins, and then pile the apple mixture evenly over the bread crumbs.
 Gently pull the top and bottom edges of the dough over the sides of the filling, stretching slightly if necessary, and then pull the right edge of the dough up and over the filling as far as it will go without tearing.
 Working carefully, use the towel to roll up the strudel all the way.